ShivanshShalabh/FlowWorks/README.md

 # FlowWorks

-An aesthetically beautiful, AI-powered tool that transforms natural language prompts into valid, copy-paste-able n8n workflow JSON.
+An AI-powered tool that transforms natural language prompts into valid, copy-paste-able n8n workflow JSON.

 ## The "Digital Sorcery" Experience